rocicorp/diff-server/README2.md

 * snapshots - previous versions can be kept efficiently
 * forking - you can fork the database from any previous snapshot efficiently

-However [Noms](https://github.com/attic-labs/noms) - a prior project of ours - is especially well-suited because it has all these features, plus others that we be used by later sections of this document.
+However [Noms](https://github.com/attic-labs/noms) - a prior project of ours - is especially well-suited because it has all these features, plus others that will be used by later sections of this document.

 You do not need to understand all the details of Noms to understand this document.
 What you need to understand is that Noms is a versioned, transactional, forkable database.
 Think SQLite+Git.